MohammedRedha1/university-reactj/README.md

 4. `nodejs` as a runtime environment for JavaScript.

 ## Run the App
+- Make sure that `node` is installed on your machine.
+[Download node](https://nodejs.org/en/download/current).
-Navigate to the project's directory and run the following command in your terminal for only once
+- Navigate to the project's directory and run the following command in your terminal for only once
 ```
 npm i
 ```